mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “Nice, to meet you too, Kent!”

-As I headed over to the Talmage building, I got a text from him:
+As I headed over to the Talmage Building, I got a text from him:

 ```Kent: Super fun to meet you Michael!
 You’re way nice and I’m glad we got to study together.```